 By Sean of LivingOutLau

-During the high season, Mazunte can get quite busy, but for the majority of the year, it is both affordable and peaceful, perfect for relaxing and soaking up some sun.
+During the high season, Mazunte can get quite busy, but for most of the year, it is affordable and peaceful, perfect for relaxing and soaking up some sun.

 The main attraction in Mazunte is undoubtedly its beaches.
-There are several beautiful beaches in the area, and many are just within a short walk from the main road.
+The area has several beautiful beaches, and many are just within a short walk from the main road.

 The most popular one in Mazunte has to be Mazunte Beach.
 It’s a nice sandy beach with clear waters and stunning views of the Punta Cometa in the distance.

 For those looking for a more lively atmosphere, they could head to the popular backpacking city of Puerto Escondido.
-This is where you will find energetic crowds and lots of bars and restaurants.
+This is where you will find energetic crowds and many bars and restaurants.

 And if you want to be free, head to Zipolite, a small town known for its nudist beach.
 It is the village adjacent to Mazunte, and people are not shy there!

-Besides the relaxing and peaceful atmosphere, Mazunte is also incredibly affordable.
-Because it is not as touristy as some of the other places in Mexico, the prices are still quite low.
-You could get by for as cheap as 30 dollars a day!
+Besides the relaxing and peaceful atmosphere, Mazunte is one of the best places to live in Mexico on a budget.
+Because it is not as touristy as some of the other beach towns in Mexico, the prices are still relatively low.
+You could get by for as low s 30 dollars a day!

 Cheap places to live in Mexico on the Caribbean